-In 2010, as we were setting out another leg of our continuing adventures, I was invited to become the Internet radio host of On the Road with Mac and Molly on PetLifeRadio.com.
+In 2010, as we were setting out on another leg of our continuing adventures, I was invited to become the Internet radio host of On the Road with Mac and Molly on PetLifeRadio.com.
 Pet Life Radio is the #1 pet podcast network on the planet featuring weekly talk shows hosted by the most respected experts, authors and radio and TV personalities in the world of animals and pets.
 Pet Life Radio is available on-demand from the PetLifeRadio.com website, iTunes and more than 30 podcast distributors.
 On the cutting edge of technology, PLR’s 24/7 live radio stream is broadcast globally to more than 100 million subscribers on the PetLifeRadio.com home page as well as to smart phones, mobile devices, Xboxes and cars through iHeartRadio, TuneIn Radio, Stitcher Radio, iTunes Radio, Aha Radio, Agogo, Streema, iStream Radio, CX Radios and ooTunes Radio.

 With no specific itinerary and an ever-changing format, I reported from the well-traveled thoroughfares and lightly-traveled lanes on the joys and challenges of sharing the open road with Gene and our sibling pair of Old English Sheepdogs Mac and Molly.